hvianna/audioMotion-analyzer/README.md

 ### `toggleAnalyzer( [boolean] )`

 Starts (*true*) or stops (*false*) the analyzer animation.
 If no argument provided, inverts the current status.

 Returns the resulting status.

-The analyzer is started by default upon [object construction](#constructor), unless you specify `start: false` in the options.
+The analyzer is started by default after initialization, unless you specify [`start: false`](#start-boolean) in the [constructor](#constructor) options.

 ### `toggleFullscreen()`

+Toggles fullscreen mode on / off.

-Toggles fullscreen mode.
-As per [API specification](https://fullscreen.spec.whatwg.org/), fullscreen requests must be triggered by user activation, so you must call this function from within an event handler or otherwise the request will be denied.
+As per [API specification](https://fullscreen.spec.whatwg.org/), fullscreen requests must be triggered by user action, so you must call this function from within a mouse or keyboard event handler, otherwise the request will be denied.

+Please note that if you're displaying the analyzer over other content, you'll probably want to handle fullscreen mode on the container element instead.
+See the [overlay demo](https://audiomotion.dev/demo/overlay.html) for an example.

 ## Custom Errors